aldomann/aldomann-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio:  I have a passion for technology, maths, and design.

 # Should the user's education and interests be displayed?
 display_education: false